elastic/terraform-provider-ec/docs/index.md

 # Elastic Cloud Provider

-The Elastic Cloud provider can be used to configure and manage Elastic Cloud deployments using the Elastic Cloud APIs.
+The Elastic Cloud Terraform provider can be used to configure and manage Elastic Cloud deployments using the Elastic Cloud APIs.
 Use the navigation to the left to read about data sources and resources supported by the Elastic Cloud provider.

 ## Example Usage